processannotator/processannotator-client/README.md

 `dnf install couchdb nodejs`

-To always get the most recent version of node, you may want to use the node version manager (nvm) instead of the version that comes with your distro.
+Please Note: In some distros, the nodejs version is quite old.
+I recommend using [the node version manager (nvm)](https://github.com/creationix/nvm) if you have version 4.x or older.

 ### Configure CouchDB